Niccolo-Ajroldi/Functional-BNP-clustering/README.md

 For posterior inference on the latent partition please refer to the  [report](link).
 ![alt text](https://github.com/Niccolo-Ajroldi/Functional-BNP-clustering/blob/main/pics/Data_cutted.png)

-Unfortunately, data are not publicly avaiable and thus were not reported in this report.
+Unfortunately, data are not publicly avaiable and thus were not reported in this repository.

 ### References